 Rehoming Success Stories

 It was love at first sight when re-homer Megan met rescued pony Gemma!
 Megan had always wanted to re-home a rescue pony, so when her horse’s companion was due to move to another yard, the ideal opportunity presented itself.
-“The most rewarding thing has been to see her confidence grow.
+“Rehoming Gemma has been an absolute pleasure in all ways, but the most rewarding thing has been to see her confidence grow.
 She was understandably a little nervous when she came home to us but has absolutely thrived.
 I couldn’t imagine my life without her,” said Megan.

 When Danielle Isaacs’ two horses became inseparable she knew a good solution would be to add another horse to the pair.
 Despite Minty’s traumatic past, she and Danielle have formed a wonderful relationship.
 She says “The best part about rehoming Minty has been gaining her trust.
 She will stand to be cuddled and fussed for as long as possible!
 I adore her and my herd wouldn’t be the same without her.